teoshuting/Campaign-Conversion-Checker/README.md

 ### ᯓᡣ𐭩 Features
 You can try it out yourself with the (synthetic) sample data provided!
- * If you are using the synthetic data, choose any date in 2024.

 1. **Upload Master File** – Contains registration details of ALL business opportunities.
 ![Upload Master File](/images/step_1.png)